venusjivani/mantl/docs/getting_started/index.rst

 Step 1: Copy .tf file
 ---------------------

-You will also need to copy the .tf file of the platform you are using from `mantl/terraform/`_ to the root of the project.
+You will need to copy the .tf file of the platform you are using from `mantl/terraform/`_ to the root of the project.
 For example, ``mantl/terraform/openstack-modules.sample.tf`` will need to be copied to ``mantl/openstack-module-sample.tf``.
 The variables in the copied .tf file will